 Roger Stancliffe has a career-long involvement in intellectual and developmental disability (IDD).
 Trained as a psychologist and special educator, he pursued a mid-career PhD after working as an IDD practitioner.
 He is Professor of Intellectual Disability, University of Sydney and his research focuses on how to ensure that people with intellectual disability experience active, engaged, socially connected and healthy lives.
 Roger leads the Disability Services stream at the University of Sydney’s Centre for Disability Research and Policy.
 He is Course Director of the Master of Health Science (Developmental Disability).
 Previously, he was a Senior Research Fellow at the Centre for Disability Studies (1997-2007) in Sydney, and a Research Associate at the University of Minnesota in Minneapolis, USA.
 He maintains an ongoing collaboration with disability researchers at the University of Minnesota.

-Dr Allison Milner is a Senior Lecturer in the Melbourne School of Population and Global Health, University of Melbourne.
+Dr Allison Milner is a Senior Research Fellow in the Melbourne School of Population and Global Health, University of Melbourne.
 She is an epidemiologist whose research addresses the relationships between gender, working conditions, social position and suicide prevention.
 She is currently undertaking an Australian Research Council project and an NHMRC study on the relationship between employment and disability.
-Her research excellence has been recognised with a Tall Poppy Science Award in 2014, an Alfred Deakin Fellowship in 2014, the Vice Chancellor’s Award for Excellence in Research (Deakin University) in 2015 and a Society for Mental Health Fellowship to further her studies in the relationship between work and suicide.
+Her research excellence has been recognised with a Victorian Government Research Fellowship (2017) focussed on suicide, mental health and men.
+Additional awards include the Tall Poppy Science Award in 2014, an Alfred Deakin Fellowship in 2014, the Vice Chancellor’s Award for Excellence in Research (Deakin University) in 2015 and a Society for Mental Health Fellowship to further her studies in the relationship between work and suicide.
 Dr Milner is the National Academic Director of Mates in Construction, an internationally recognised suicide prevention program for men in the construction industry.